Can book writing software replace an editor? Nope. But it can help you improve your grammar and readability.

 Evaluate the Suggestions

 As I tell my students, don’t just accept all the suggestions.
 Look at them.
 Read the examples and evaluate if the suggestion is correct for the context.
-If it is, you can click on the green correction, and it will make the change.
+If the suggestion is correct or what you intended, you can click on the green correction, and it will make the change.
 If not, click “ignore.”

 Notice how it suggests “clutches” for “clutch.”
-I would need to change it to the past tense “clutched” to be in line with the rest of my story.
+I would need to change it to the past tense “clutched” to remain in past tense with the rest of my story.

-The other thing I tell students: read the rules.
+The other thing I tell students: read the rules it offers.
 Most suggestions will state the grammar rule.
 Click on the “more” box and read the rule and examples.
 If you consistently see a rule popping up (like fragments), it’s worth taking the time to figure out why.

 Level Up to Learn